an essay in Natural Philosophy

 Relativity theory contains echoes of the idea that each form is the absolute centre of its own universe, responsible for its own experience of time.

 And gravity: a negligible force at the microscopic level, but accumulates as mass increases, till a star collapses under its own weight to a black hole, where gravity is so powerful as to overcome all other forces.
 Could this be the vehicle of aspiration?
 It exists only in the world of mass and time, i.e. in the condition of energy in which aspiration flourishes, and is particular to each physical thing or aggregation … it’s tempting to steal gravity, and call it aspiration in action!
+Like the Higg’s Bosun inferring mass, and thereby aspirant meaning, to everything … a ‘God’ particle indeed!

 Chaos theory finds evidence of spontaneous organisation in the apparently chaotic, while at the same time finding that relatively simple systems are essentially unpredictable.
 It is very tempting to impose the template of this idea onto formal aspiration, the fit is so very close!
 Spontaneous pattern making is just what the action of aspiration, especially in the persuasion of the future to the present, suggests.
 Likewise Lovelock’s Gaia hypothesis, with the biosphere acting as a coherent whole … and without the benefit of natural selection to evolve an appetite for survival!

 But these observations are red herrings.
 They are not proofs.
 It’s like trying to fit your feet into someone else’s shoes.
 For this argument I must tailor my own shoes.
 Those of science are not appropriate.
 In trying to construct a whole argument of existence we certainly have to take whatever evidence we can find – indeed, we must test it against everything we can.
 And our scientific way of understanding the world is our predominant tool, and one that continually discovers wonder and surprise.
 Via the lens through which we view the world we are all beneficiaries of science.
 But I’m searching for ways in which aspiration might offer a different understanding of the phenomena of existence, not how other systems of thought or ideas might explain aspiration … a subtle but important difference!
 So I should not, for example, use the theory of evolution to illustrate aspiration …that would suggest that the development of species is towards some realisation of potential.
 But I can legitimately offer aspiration as a model of action that naturally supports evolutionary pressure, a field of persuasion generated backwards in time that encourages growth and coherence.
+An essay such as this seeks to question our assumptions; it would be disingenuous to then use such assumptions as proof of my own doubts!

 The idea that I have tried to express has less use than the most obscure scientific discovery; it has little predictive use, and falls completely outside the field of scientific enquiry … indeed, is almost antithetical to science.
 But I have tried to be honest and rigorous in following the implications.
 Neither does it fall within philosophical enquiry, though I have needed to touch on some of the concerns of philosophy, such as perception and the problems of identity.
 But I’ve read just enough philosophy to not dare tread down those labyrinthine paths.
 The question that I am concerned with is ‘how’ rather than ‘why’, which places it back in the field of science rather than philosophy.